BattleDash/Sider/README.md

 );
 ```

-You can also include a final boolean parameter as false, if you want the server that sent to message to also receive it.
+You can also include a final boolean parameter as false, if you want the server that sent the message to also receive it.

 If you do not set a Sider ID yourself, a random UUID is used.